COP30: Community Actions for Global Climate Justice

 Core members

-The GCJG core members are currently: Oxfam Cymru, Christian Aid, CAFOD, Friends of the Earth Cymru, Climate Cymru, WCIA, the National Federation of Women’s Institutes – Wales, Size of Wales, Sub-Sahara Advisory Panel (SSAP) and the Woodland Trust.
+The GCJG core members are currently: Oxfam Cymru, Christian Aid, CAFOD, Friends of the Earth Cymru, Climate Cymru, WCIA, the National Federation of Women’s Institutes – Wales, Size of Wales, Sub-Sahara Advisory Panel (SSAP), the Woodland Trust, Hub Cymru Africa, Green Voices and Women4Resources.

 The voices represented, platformed and centred in the group’s work go beyond the members of Climate Cymru.